learnwithdana/Hello-World/README.md

 # Markdown examples

-Since this is a sample program, the code below shows different ways to use markldown in a README file
+Since this is a sample program, the code below shows different ways to use markdown in a README file

 There are two ways to create a BIG heading: